OHDSI/ETL-LambdaBuilder/docs/OPTUM_PANTHER/Optum_Panther_Visit_Detail.md

 | visit_occurrence_id | visit | Each encounter in the native visit table will be associated with a visit in the CDM VISIT_OCCURRENCE table.
 Use the visitid to lookup the corresponding VISIT_OCCURRENCE_ID |   |

 ## Change Log

+### June 19, 2025
+- CARE_SITE table logic added to the documentation

 ### June 6, 2022
 - Added the native Procedure table to generate IP records in the VISIT_DETAIL table